AlejandroCiuba/Tamasheq-English-French/README.md

 - `bible-data/`: **WARNING: DATA CONTAINS HEAVY BIAS!** Contains `bible-tamasheq.zip` and `bible-tamahaq.zip` (language similar to TAQ).
 - `bilingual-dictionary/`: Contains files pertaining to our bilingual dictionary extracted from source text\*, as well as `bilingual-dictionary.zip`.
 - `parallel-sentences/`: Contains files pertaining to our parallel sentences extracted from source text\*, as well as `parallel-sentences.zip`.
+- `taq-fr/`: Contains files pertaining to our bilingual TAQ-FR dictionary, as well as `taq-fr.zip`.
 ***
 ## Directory Layouts
 - `bilingual-dictionary/`: